I can't say enough about composting, this is maybe my favorite aspect of gardening & agriculture.

 Now that you're well-versed in the importance of compost, let's wade into the practical aspects of actually making the stuff!

-Picking A Composting Method
+Picking a Composting Method

 There are lots of different ways to compost, and the method you choose depends a lot on your space and amount of material and resources available to you.